testimonio/blog/blogs/is-jesus-the-word.md

 ## Jesus in the Trinity

-Jesus is God's spoken word, according to the World in John's gospel.
+Jesus is God's spoken word.
+He is the communication of God to mankind.
 Christian doctrine solidifies Jesus's place in the [Trinity](https://www.christianity.com/god/trinity/god-in-three-persons-a-doctrine-we-barely-understand-11634405.html) with God the Father and the Holy Spirit.
 He was in the beginning with God.
 He is one with the invisible God.

 ## Refuting False Doctrines